Changing times: how to get your people on board

 Change is essential to improve your program, however it’s a universal truth that while people often say they like change, many of us naturally resist it.
 It feels risky.
 It threatens our routines and undermines our feelings of security.
 In fact, there are a whole host of reasons why we resist change; according to the Harvard Business Review these include loss of control, uncertainty, concerns around competence and extra work.
 Thankfully, there are several tried and tested best practices to follow to help get your colleagues on board.

 Before starting, it’s essential to understand the lay of the land.
 What does your current system, process or policy look like?
 Do your colleagues follow them?
 And if not – why not?
-Get input and feedback from stakeholders across your business to help understand behaviours, drivers and pain points.
+Get input and feedback from stakeholders across your business to help understand behaviors, drivers and pain points.
 You can then develop solutions that are easier, simpler and better for them – giving you the best chance of adoption.

 A common cause of traveler friction is simply not being told the reasoning behind policy changes.
 Good communication is the cornerstone of any successful change management, so work with your travel team to identify the best ways to let people know what’s happening and why – and what this means for them.